Narrative and Informational Supplementary Books/Texts

 - The form must specify the minimum grade level for which the instructional resource is being recommended.
 The grade level at which the recommending teacher teaches is the lowest grade level that the instructional resource can be recommended for use. (e.g. The teacher teaches 7th grade, so the teacher can only recommend 7th grade as the lowest grade level for use of the instructional resource.)

-- At least three (3) staff members must read the book and sign the request form.
+- At least three (3) staff members must read the instructional resource and sign the request form.

-- A building administrator must review and sign the completed district Approval Request for New Titles form.
+- A building administrator must review and sign the completed Approval Request for Narrative and Informational Supplementary Books/Texts form.

-- The completed district Approval Request for New Titles is submitted to the learning services office for processing.
+- The completed district Approval Request for Narrative and Informational Supplementary Books/Texts form is submitted to the Learning Services Office for processing.

-- The learning services office forwards the form, and copies of the book to the District Materials Approval Committee.
+- The Learning Services Office forwards the form and copies of the instructional resource to the District Narrative and Informational Supplementary Resources Approval Committee.

-- The District Materials Approval Committee may accept, reject, or revise the approval request.
+- The District Narrative and Informational Supplementary Resources Approval Committee may accept, reject, or revise the approval request.

-- The learning services office presents to the Board of Education books recommended for approval by the District Materials Approval Committee.
+- The Learning Services Office presents to the Board of Education the instructional resources recommended for approval by the District Narrative and Informational Supplementary Resources Approval Committee.

 - The Board of Education takes action on the approval request.
 The Board may accept, reject, or revise the approval request.

-- The learning services office communicates the decision of the Board to the appropriate district council and posts approved titles on the district Multiple Copy Literature list.
+- The Learning Services Office communicates the decision of the Board to the contact person who submitted the approval form.
+The Learning Services Office also posts the approved instructional resource titles on the district Narrative and Informational Supplementary Instructional Books/Texts list.